-Payments for subscriptions shall be made on the cut-off day i.e. one Business Day preceding the relevant Valuation Day unless otherwise decided by the Board in compliance with the principle of equal treatment of shareholders.
+Payments for subscriptions shall be received no later than two (2) Business Days following the applicable Valuation Day (for the account of the Fund referencing the Sub-Fund) unless otherwise decided by the Board in compliance with the principle of equal treatment of shareholders.

-Subscription orders must be expressed as monetary figures and not as a number of Shares.
+Subscription orders must be expressed as monetary figures or as a number of Shares.

-Payments for redemptions shall be made within three Business Days following the relevant Valuation Day, provided that the Fund has received all the required documents, unless otherwise decided by the Board in compliance with the principle of equal treatment of shareholders.
+Payments for redemptions shall be made within two (2) Business Days following the relevant Valuation Day, provided that the Fund has received all the required documents, unless otherwise decided by the Board in compliance with the principle of equal treatment of shareholders.